vlHan/PassVault/README.md

 ## How It Works
 When running, the program will ask to create a master password.
 This master password will be encrypted and this key will be used to indenty if the user is actually you, be sure you have saved, because the master password is **unrecoverable**.

-### Master password must contains:
-#### 1. Eight characters
-  - It will let your master password a safety and strong password.

-#### 2. No space
-  - The master password must be one (or more) word without any space.
-    - Otherwise it will get error when saving and verifying.

-#### 3. Numbers and speacial characters
-  - Numbers and special characters is viable, because this will reinforce your password
-    - But it cannot have just numbers

 ### Hash Verification
 To authenticate the user, they are prompted to create a master password (that is also used to decrypt data) which is then stored using HMAC autentication code (that use SHA3_512 Hash Function as the digest mod).
 Whenever the user is prompted to verify their master password, the password they enter is compared to the hash of the stored master password and access if granted if the two hashes match.